understorey.com.au

 More than grasses...

-The Grassening is an immersive living artwork produced for Nature Festival, 12-13th September 2025 at the Servo Port Kembla.
+The Grassening is an immersive installation happening during Nature Festival, 12-13th September 2025 at the Servo Port Kembla.

 The artwork is a space where plants speak, shadows grow, and the endangered Illawarra Lowland Grassy Woodland is amplified with sound, drawing and multimedia.